What is it?

 - The body naturally produces thyroid hormones.
 Ashwagandha might increase how much thyroid hormone the body produces.
 Taking ashwagandha with thyroid hormone pills might cause too much thyroid hormone in the body, and increase the effects and side effects of thyroid hormone.

 Are there interactions with herbs and supplements?

 - Herbs and supplements that might lower blood pressure

 - Ashwagandha might lower blood pressure.
-Combining ashwagandha with other herbs and supplements that also lower blood pressure might cause blood pressure to go to low.
-Some herbs and supplements of this type include andrographis, casein peptides, cat's claw, coenzyme Q-10, fish oil, L-arginine, lyceum, stinging nettle, theanine, and others.
+Taking it with other supplements that have the same effect might cause blood pressure to drop too much.
+Examples of supplements with this effect include andrographis, casein peptides, L-arginine, niacin, and stinging nettle.

 Are there interactions with foods?

 - There are no known interactions with foods.

 To learn more about how this article was written, please see the Natural Medicines Comprehensive Database methodology.